vsoch/CogPheno/README.md

 The base of this work is just a simple list of words, modern, that experts have used to describe people.

 #### Tagging Procedure
 - Each question must be associated with an adjective (behavioral trait descriptor) or a verb (behavioral statement) in the case that the question cannot be linked to any specific adjective.
+In the case that the question is describing a symptom (eg, racing thoughts) in which case it would be necessary to say "has racing thoughts," a noun can be used.
 - Each time I make a tag to a question, I am making an assertion that a question is measuring the behavioral tag, with the indicated direction
 - The direction would theoretically add a descriptor, such as "more" or "less" (or the person could be equivalent to an average)
 - Relationships will be defined to describe opposite words (eg, impatient and patient), and these will be mapped to the same dimension based on the direction specified. (eg, impatient positive == patient negative, impatient negative == patient positive)